 What is a Mentor?

-You probably have a picture of what a mentor is in your head; maybe a teacher, or someone older who guides in life decisions that affect career outcomes.
+You probably have a picture of what a mentorship is in your head; A mentor maybe a teacher, or someone older who guides in life decisions that affect career outcomes.
 That is not wrong.
 But a mentorship is much more flexible than a teacher-student relationship.

 Formally, mentorship is an exchange of guidance and experience between two or more people, with an end achievement of attaining a pre-defined goal.